solid-droid/SimpleML/README.md

  Create -> Train -> Predict

 # Goals
-* Easy to generate networks.
+* simplify tensorflow js
-* Custom weights and biases.
+* Distributed ML over webRTC.
-* Distributed ML.
+* Easy to use

 # How To Use
 HTML